baloglu321/mlops-journey/week-1/day-2/README.md

 # Business Idea Generator - Week 1 Day 2

 AI-powered business idea generator that uses LangChain to connect to a remote Ollama server and generate creative business ideas using the `gemma3:27b` model.
+Added streaming.

 ## 🚀 Features